Chen-Tang-2015/office-content-pr/rest-api/Microsoft.Graph/conceptual-topics/connect-step-by-step-walkthroughs/connect-step-by-step-nodejs.md

 # Call the Microsoft Graph API with a Node.js app

+In this article we look at the minimum tasks required to connect your application to Office 365 and call the Microsoft Graph API.
+We use code from the [Office 365 Node.js Connect sample using Microsoft Graph](https://github.com/OfficeDev/O365-Nodejs-Unified-API-Connect) to explain the main concepts that you have to implement in your app.

 ## Prerequisites

 ## Register your application with Azure Active Directory